 For Phase 2, consultation will occur in the form of one or more project-level Biological Assessments (BA), leading to a BO.
-This will address the potential impacts on ESA-listed species from the selected Eden Landing Phase 2 alternative.
+This will address the potential impacts on FESA-listed species from the selected alternative at each of the Phase 2 pond clusters.
 Generally, as described in Section 3.5, Biological Resources, potential significant effects to these federally listed species would either be avoided through the implementation of the Adaptive Management Plan (AMP) that is an integral part of the Phase 2 project, or through implementation of measures established in the BA/BO to avoid or minimize potential effects to biological resources.
 Prior to construction of the Phase 2 project, the lead agencies would obtain concurrence from the USFWS Endangered Species Unit that the Phase 2 project, with implementation of the measures established in the AMP and BO, would not adversely affect federally listed endangered or threatened species.
 Concurrence by USFWS would fulfill the requirements of this act.